-This classic Pretzel Salad Dessert features a crunchy pretzel crust, a creamy center, and silky top with mandarin oranges and orange flavored gelatin.
+This classic Orange Jello Pretzel Salad dessert features a crunchy pretzel crust, a creamy center, and silky top with mandarin oranges and orange flavored gelatin.
 A fun and delicious twist on traditional Strawberry Pretzel Salad.
 Perfect for a summer luncheon or anytime!

 What is Pretzel Salad?

 Well, it’s clearly not a salad at all, but really a light dessert that resembles cheesecake with a mousse like texture.
 Also very similar to a Lush dessert that everyone loves.

 It has a salty crust (made from crushed pretzels, sugar, and butter), a creamy middle, and a silky fruit topping.
 Because of how rich it is, smaller servings are just fine, making it great for a crowd.
 Which is why it’s become a staple for so many people at holiday time, but mostly for BBQ potlucks and Sunday brunches all year long.

 The recipe is believed to have originated in the 1960s when The Joys of Jell-O cookbook was published.
 And over the years there have been so many variations and a traditional southern (not midwestern!) dessert.
 All delicious!
 The original Pretzel Salad Dessert calls for strawberries, but this version with mandarin oranges is just as good.

 Here’s what you’ll need to make this pretzel salad recipe: